-Gov. Tony Evers (D) has defended the 2020 election as “safe & secure.”
-A campaign email claims that “our democracy is in danger,” saying that Evers’s opponents are “amplifying Trump’s big lie” and that the advisers of one candidate “have been implicated in a plot to send fake electors to steal Wisconsin in 2020.”
+Gov. Tony Evers’s (D) reelection campaign sent an email to supporters with the subject: “They’ve openly tried to overturn 2020 – we can’t let them do it again in 2024.”
+The email claims that one of Evers’s opponents, State Rep. Timothy Ramthun (R), is “trying to take back Wisconsin’s electoral votes for Joe Biden.”
+Evers has defended the 2020 election as “safe & secure.”
+A campaign email claims that “our democracy is in danger,” saying that Evers’s opponents are “amplifying Trump’s big lie” and that the advisers of a rival candidate “have been implicated in a plot to send fake electors to steal Wisconsin in 2020.”
 Another email accuses his opponents of “lies about the election and unpatriotic attacks on our democracy,” concluding that “democracy itself is on the ballot.”

-When asked in a February radio interview whether Biden won the election, former Lieutenant Gov. Rebecca Kleefisch (R) said, “I think the better question is, did he win the state of Wisconsin fairly?
-And I think that answer is going to wind up being no.” Kleefisch supported audits into the 2020 election, citing voter fraud and donations to fund election administration originating from Facebook CEO Mark Zuckerberg’s charity.
+Former Lt.
+Gov. Rebecca Kleefisch (R) said the 2020 vote in Wisconsin was “rigged.”
+When asked in a February radio interview whether Biden won the election, Kleefisch said, “I think the better question is, did he win the state of Wisconsin fairly?
+And I think that answer is going to wind up being no.” In a campaign TV ad, she argues, “the liberal left is still trying to rig elections and cancel out your vote” and promises to “abolish the liberal state elections commission.”
+Kleefisch supported audits into the 2020 election, citing voter fraud and donations to fund election administration originating from Facebook CEO Mark Zuckerberg’s charity.
 She tweeted about her plan to create a state election integrity agency to “stop fraud,” saying “Confidence in our elections must be restored.”

 The campaign website of state Rep. Timothy Ramthun (R) features his proposed resolution that, among other things, “reclaims Wisconsin’s 10 fraudulent electoral ballots cast for Joseph R. Biden and Kamala Harris.”
 The alleged factual support for this includes “manipulations” by the Mark Zuckerberg-funded Center for Tech and Civic Life, the “statistical impossibility” of the vote results, and “deletion of log file data” from voting machines.
 On his campaign page, Ramthun posted a video he said “vindicated” his work to change the election result: a Tucker Carlson segment featuring claims of “massive election bribery” and “elder abuse, all to wring out votes” from residents of senior enters.